 Step 4: Report and Present Data

-Once you feel ready to meet with your principal and advocate for the removal of inappropriate duties, your quarterly reports will offer hard data and proof of your accomplishments…and help you describe what more you could offer if inappropriate duties were taken off of your plate.
+Once you feel ready to meet with your principal and advocate for the removal of inappropriate duties, your quarterly and counseling data reports will offer hard data and proof of your accomplishments…and help you describe what more you could offer if inappropriate duties were taken off of your plate.

 Speaking your truth and advocating for yourself takes both preparation and courage.
 Here are some tips for the “big talk” to help make your conference with your principal as successful as possible:

 - Be confident, brave, respectful, and strong.
 Keep your goal clearly in mind, and remember, if you don’t speak up for yourself and your profession, who else will?

 - Share ASCA’s chart of appropriate vs. inappropriate duties for school counselors.
 Then, share your list of your appropriate and inappropriate duties.
 Compare the two charts and point out any duties that our national organization would consider a poor use of school counselor expertise and time.

 - Present your data in a clear, focused manner.
 Share the hard numbers on how you are spending your time – both in appropriate duties and inappropriate duties.
 Show how the appropriate duties are bringing critical value to your school community, but how the inappropriate duties are taking away from your ability to serve students and stakeholders.